 - Support software keyboard (system interaction without keyboard/mouse)

-3.5inch RPi LCD (A) and 3.5inch RPi LCD (B) are hardware compatible with each other (uses different driver), and can be mutually substituted in most cases.
+3.5inch RPi LCD (B) are hardware compatible with each other (uses different driver), and can be mutually substituted in most cases.
 (A) for low cost ver. while (B) for IPS ver. with better displaying.

 |Touch Screen Type||Resistive|